Etraux/telegramapi/README.md

 # telegramapi

-just a basic telegram bot pulling on OPENWEATHERMAP API and forwarding results, nothing fancy
+Just a basic telegram bot pulling on OPENWEATHERMAP API and forwarding results, nothing fancy